 The Hilite and UnHilite operations changes the Canvas' drawing mode to be XOR, to allow for immediate feedback, and invoke an instance of a virtual drawHilite attribute.
-Thus the feedback may be augmented by further binding this attribute, see chapter 9 for more details.
+Thus the feedback may be augmented by further binding this attribute, see Interaction for more details.

-5.2.4 Drawing Graphical Objects
+6.2.4 Drawing Graphical Objects

-A graphical object is drawn on a canvas by calling the Draw operation of the canvas, see chapter 7.
+A graphical object is drawn on a canvas by calling the Draw operation of the canvas, see The Canvas.
 The graphical objects then becomes part of the list of graphical objects in the canvas, and the canvas asks the graphical object to draw itself on the canvas.
 The graphical objects uses its Draw operation to do the actual drawing in the Canvas.

-When a canvas must be redrawn, the Canvas knows which graphical objects are drawn in the canvas, and can therefore ask the graphical objects in question to redraw themselves on the canvas.
-Likewise a graphical object is erased by calling the Erase operation of the canvas.
-See chapter 7 for a complete description of the Canvas and when it must be redrawn.
+When a Canvas needs to be redrawn, the Canvas knows which graphical objects are drawn in the Canvas, and can therefore ask the graphical objects in question to redraw themselves on the Canvas.
+Likewise a graphical object is erased by calling the Erase operation of the Canvas.
+See The Canvas for a complete description of the Canvas and when it must be redrawn.

-5.2.5 Transforming Graphical Objects
+6.2.5 Transforming Graphical Objects